Plate armour in our Larp-Shop

 Knight armour made of metal, which armour is the right one for me?

 In Larp you probably don't start with a complete knight's armour.
-A beginner may start small as a soldier and build up his equipment over time.
+A beginner may start small as a soldier or mercenary and build up his equipment over time.
 Armour is still an investment today.
 The plate armor looks the most noble and impressive and protects the character with so-called armor protection points against the weapons of the enemies.
 A plate armor can consist of different parts.

 Armor parts made of metal - What is plate armour made of?